Oz90/php-superstore/README.md

 ## Features

+1. Customers can:

-- Customers can log in to the store
+- Log in to the store
+- View products in the store
-- Customers can order products
+- Order one, or multiple, products

+2. Admins can:

-- Admins can create, read, update and delete products
+- Create, read, update and delete products
-- Admins can change the status of an order
+- Change the status of an order

 ## Our Trello